DataDog/integrations-core/dcgm/README.md

 DCGM_FI_DEV_SERIAL                                                ,label                  ,
 ```

-In certain set ups `DCGM_FI_DEV_GPU_UTIL` metric can cause heavier resource consumption.
-In that case disable this metric and replace it with the following:
+In some cases, the `DCGM_FI_DEV_GPU_UTIL` metric can cause heavier resource consumption.
+If you're experiencing this issue, disable `DCGM_FI_DEV_GPU_UTIL` and replace it with the following configuration:

 ```
 DCGM_FI_PROF_GR_ENGINE_ACTIVE                                     ,gauge                  ,Ratio of time the graphics engine is active.
 The graphics engine is active if a graphics/compute context is bound and the graphics pipe or compute pipe is busy.